 Valentine’s Day is about genuine love and the hearts of ALL the precious people God has graciously given us to love in our lives: God’s heart, our family members’ hearts (spouse/significant other, kiddos/little people, parents, siblings, grandparents, friends, etc), and also our own heart.

 Creating a special day to celebrate love – and the gift of love – is what will make the day special.
 It doesn’t have to primarily be about romance.
 In fact, I prefer it doesn’t so I’m not limited in my celebrations of the day.
 I choose for February 14 to be a day of gratitude and love.

 It is also a great source of comfort for each person to know and truly realize that the Ultimate Valentine loves and adores their heart.
-If there is ever a day a person feels they do not have any options for a Happy Valentine’s Day, there will always be One who constantly remains…and He loves each and every soul more than any human ever can.
-God is MORE than happy to spend the entire day with anyone who feels lonely or disappointed by life and love!
-Just ask!❤️
+If there is ever a day a person feels they do not have any options for a Happy Valentine’s Day, there will always be One who constantly remains…and He loves each and every heart, spirit, and soul more than any human ever can.
+God is MORE than happy to spend the entire day with anyone who feels lonely or disappointed by life and love!❤️

 Happy Valentine’s Day to all of you!
 May you always realize your great value, and how special and loved you truly are!

 ❤If you were encouraged by this post, please feel free to share it to encourage others!

 💕Getting Your Breath Back After Life Knocks It Out of You (Kim’s book): http://www.barnesandnoble.com/mobile/w/getting-your-breath-back-after-life-knocks-it-out-of-you-kbh-niles/1112403330?ean=9781449725617